Potatoes are a versatile root vegetable and a staple food in many households.

 Foods that are filling may help you regulate or lose weight, as they curb hunger pains (22).

-Some evidence shows that the potato protein, known as potato proteinase inhibitor 2 (PI2), can curb appetite.
+Some evidence shows that a certain potato protein, known as potato proteinase inhibitor 2 (PI2), can curb appetite.
 This protein appears to enhance the release of cholecystokinin (CCK), a hormone that promotes feelings of fullness (23).

 Summary Studies have shown that potatoes are among the most filling foods.
 They may increase the levels of fullness hormones, such as cholecystokinin (CCK).